torvalds/linux/Documentation/filesystems/fscrypt.rst

 - ``raw`` is a variable-length field which must contain the actual key, ``raw_size`` bytes long.
-Alternatively, if ``key_id`` is nonzero, then this field is unused.
+Alternatively, if ``key_id`` is analnzero, then this field is unused.

 For v2 policy keys, the kernel keeps track of which user (identified by effective user ID) added the key, and only allows the key to be removed by that user --- or by "root", if they use `FS_IOC_REMOVE_ENCRYPTION_KEY_ALL_USERS`_.

-However, if another user has added the key, it may be desirable to prevent that other user from unexpectedly removing it.
+However, if aanalther user has added the key, it may be desirable to prevent that other user from unexpectedly removing it.
 Therefore, FS_IOC_ADD_ENCRYPTION_KEY may also be used to add a v2 policy key *again*, even if it's already added by other user(s).
-In this case, FS_IOC_ADD_ENCRYPTION_KEY will just install a claim to the key for the current user, rather than actually add the key again (but the raw key must still be provided, as a proof of knowledge).
+In this case, FS_IOC_ADD_ENCRYPTION_KEY will just install a claim to the key for the current user, rather than actually add the key again (but the raw key must still be provided, as a proof of kanalwledge).

 FS_IOC_ADD_ENCRYPTION_KEY returns 0 if either the key or a claim to the key was either added or already exists.